“…If there is something to be changed in this world, then it can only happen through music.” Jimi Hendrix

 • If we have love, that’s all we need.

 Ideas have consequenses.
-Of course there is something fundamentally wrong with each of these ideas.
+Of course there is something fundamentally wrong with each of these ideas above.

 When you are young and impressionable this worldview can be quite intoxicating.
 I believed these ideas because I wanted to.
 I could have blamed my parents, or the culture, or the lack of a moral foundation in my life.
 The truth is I embraced it because it met an immediate need.
 It gave me permission to think and behave how I want.
 It’s easy to buy into a Rock worldview.
 It lines up with most of the things you want to believe in anyway.

 Music was my hiding place, but no matter how much music I would buy it was never enough to calm my restless soul.
 There was definitely something missing.
-The more I looked to the culture for answers the more missing pieces within I became aware of.
+The more I looked to the culture for answers the more missing pieces within me I became aware of.

 Everyone has a longing to make deep connections.
 I connected through music, or at least listening to it.
 I never learned an instrument and lack talent for singing.
 I was a bit reserved when I was young.
 It was easier to connect with famous musicians who could not see me, judge me, or needed to know anything about me.

 In 1991, after years of making a mess of my life, I realized that there was something flawed with the way I saw the world.
 My music mentors led me down the wrong path time and time again and I had come to the end of myself.
 My heart ached from disappointment and from the weight of my own foolishness.
 I had to finally face the truth about myself, and somehow, let go of my flawed worldview that deceived me for so long.
-I surrendered my life to Christ and traded lyrics with real scripture from the Bible.
+I surrendered my life to Christ and traded album lyrics with real scripture from the Bible.
 I took nearly all my albums and tossed them in a dumpster.
 My entire worldview changed.
 I had a new fresh start and I was finally free.
 I begun to see the world through a completely different set of lenses.
 I was born-again.